dmatt/dmatt.github.io/_posts/2022-03-26-The-Art-of-Communication.markdown

 ## The Art of Communication: Bridging the Gap

-_thoughts thunk by me, articulated by chatgpt._
+_Thoughts thunk by me, articulated by chatgpt._

 Communication is an intricate and essential aspect of our daily lives.
 However, what happens when we find ourselves in a dialogue with someone who doesn't seem to reciprocate our communication style or intellectual musings?
 The divergence can leave us feeling unheard and unappreciated, but it's important to take a moment to understand that these disparities stem from differences in personality and experiences.